huntbrooks85/WRAP/README.md

 * nsc_pmra & nsc_pmra_e: The proper motion in RA from NSC and its uncertainties
 * nsc_pmdec & nsc_pmdec_e: The proper motion in DEC from NSC and its uncertainties
 * nsc_mjd: The modified julian date from the NSC catalog
+* nsc_catalog: Provides the full name for which catalog the data is from
 * nsc_notes: The notes written in the NSC by the user

  <p> GALEX: </p>